-Working with a financial advisor is a good idea if you need help managing your investments or creating a financial plan for the future.
-But before you work with a financial advisor, it’s important to understand how they get paid.
-Not only do you want to know how much you’ll pay in fees, but you should also understand how other forms of payments could incentivize them to make certain recommendations.
-Here’s a look at the different ways financial advisors earn money.
+Working with a financial advisor can be a great idea if you need help managing your investments or creating a financial plan for the future.
+But before you work with a financial advisor, it’s important to understand how they make their money.
+Not only should you know how much you’ll pay in fees, but you’ll also want to understand how other forms of payments could incentivize them to make certain recommendations.
+If you have questions about specific advisory fees, consider speaking with a financial advisor directly.

 How Do Financial Advisors Get Paid?

-- Client fees, usually charged either on an hourly basis or as a percentage of client assets under management.
+- Client fees: These are usually on an hourly basis, fixed basis or as a percentage of each client’s assets under management.

-- Commissions for certain financial transactions, such as the sale of insurance products or the buying and selling of securities.
+- Commissions: These apply to certain financial transactions, such as the sale of insurance products or the buying and selling of specific securities.

 Many financial advisors and firms will earn fees directly from their clients.
-A management fee (for investment management services) is frequently charged a percentage of the assets they’re managing on your behalf.
-If a financial advisor is managing $1,000,000 worth of investments for you, and they charge a 1.5% management fee, you’d pay $15,000 on the year.
-Often those fees would be charged on a quarterly basis.
+A management fee for investment management services is frequently a percentage of the assets they’re managing on your behalf.
+So if a financial advisor is managing $1 million worth of investments for you, and they charge a 1.5% management fee, you’d pay $15,000 on the year.
+Often, advisors divide these fees on a quarterly or monthly basis.

-An advisor might also charge a flat or hourly fee, usually for financial planning services.
-For instance, a firm may charge $250 an hour for financial planning, or a flat fee of $1,000 for a specific service.
+An advisor might also charge a flat or hourly fee, usually for financial planning or one-time consulting services.
+For instance, a firm may charge $250 an hour for financial planning, or a flat fee of $1,000 for a consultation.

-Some advisors are paid a salary from the investment firm that employs them, rather than earning commissions or charging fees.
+Some advisors receive a salary from the investment firm that employs them, rather than earning commissions or charging fees.
 These advisors may also have opportunities to earn bonuses or incentives for meeting certain milestones, such as onboarding a certain number of new clients each year.

-A fee-only financial advisor doesn’t get paid via commissions.
-Instead, the sole source of income are fees charged to clients for the services they provide (again, potentially including both percentage-based management fees and flat or hourly financial planning fees).
+- Fee-only financial advisors: These advisors don’t charge commissions.
+Instead, their sole source of income is client fees for the services they provide.
+Again, this potentially includes both percentage-based management fees and flat or hourly financial planning fees.

-A fee-based advisor, by contrast, earns revenue from a combination of client fees and commissions.
+- Fee-based financial advisors: By contrast, these advisors earn revenue from a combination of client fees and commissions.
 They charge fees to you directly for managing your assets or providing financial planning, while also earning some commissions on the side.
 These commissions are usually in relation to securities or insurance sales.

-Commissions represent a potential conflict of interest: They incentivize your advisor to recommend certain transactions and products.
-And you want to make sure the advice you’re getting is tailored to your needs, and not tied into how much money the advisor could potentially make if you choose to buy an annuity.
+Commissions represent a potential conflict of interest.
+In short, they incentivize your advisor to recommend certain transactions and products.
+And you want to make sure your needs inform the advice you receive, meaning their potential commissions don’t factor into things.
 With this in mind, some experts recommend only using a fee-only advisor.

 One important thing to note when comparing fee-only and fee-based advisors has to do with whether or not your advisor is held to a fiduciary standard.
 A fiduciary is held to a higher ethical standard and is required to act in your best interests at all times.
-Any registered investment advisor (RIA) is held to such a standard as part of their registration with the SEC.
-This standard might be a mitigating factor when considering a fee-based advisor; while such an advisor is incentivized to recommend certain transactions, those transactions must still be in your best interests.
+Any registered investment advisor (RIA) holds this standard as part of their registration with the SEC.
+This standard might be a mitigating factor when considering a fee-based advisor; while such an advisor has an incentive to recommend certain transactions, those transactions must still be in your best interests.

 What It Costs to Hire a Financial Advisor

 Again, there’s no set answer to this question since financial advisors can assess their fees differently.
-On average, you can expect to pay between 1% and 2% for an advisor who uses a percentage of assets as the basis for making money.
-An advisor who charges by the hour, on the other hand, might fall into the $100 to $300 range.
-For advisors who charge a flat fee, the cost may range from $1,000 to $3,000.
+On average, you can expect to pay between 1% and 2% for an advisor who charges asset-based fees.
+An advisor who charges by the hour, on the other hand, might fall into the $100 to $500 range.
+For advisors who charge a flat fee, the cost may range from $1,000 to $10,000.

 A good way to keep the fees in perspective is to consider what you’re getting in return.
-Say you come across an advisor that’s fee-based, charging both commissions and fees, and this advisor charges a high 3% management fee for their services.
-Now, if that advisor is able to help you realize a 12% or 15% net gain in your portfolio year over year, that 3% fee could be well worth it.
-On the other hand, you might be more comfortable with a fee-only advisor if you it’s important to you that you’re receiving unbiased opinion.
+Say you come across an advisor that’s fee-based.
+They charge both commissions and fees, with a high 3% management fee for their services.
+Now, if that advisor is able to help you realize a 12% or 15% net gain in your portfolio year over year, then that 3% fee may well be worth it.
+On the other hand, you might be more comfortable with a fee-only advisor if you it’s important to you that you’re receiving completely unbiased opinion.

 How to Compare Financial Advisor Costs

 You can also review an advisor’s fee schedule online if they advertise their fees.
 And if they don’t, the next step is to ask them directly.
-Ideally, you want to work an advisor who’s transparent about how they’re paid and what it will cost you to be their client.
-If an advisor dodges questions about fees or seems reluctant to share how they make money, that’s a sign that you may want to look elsewhere for financial planning help.
+Ideally, you want to work an advisor who’s transparent about how their fees and what you’ll pay.
+Keep an eye out for advisors who dodge questions about fees or seem reluctant to share how they make money.
+That’s a sign that you may want to look elsewhere for financial planning help.

-Financial advisors can make money in a number of ways and what’s important as an investor is to find the one whose fee structure aligns with your needs and budget.
+Financial advisors can make money in a number of ways.
+What’s important as an investor is to find the one whose fee structure aligns with your needs and budget.
 As you’re reviewing fee schedules, be sure to ask about any fees you don’t understand.
 If you’re working with a fee-based advisor, it’s also helpful to ensure that they’re held to a fiduciary standard; you might also ask how they determine which investment products to recommend.
-Doing your research on advisor fees beforehand can help you understand both what you’re paying and how your advisor is incentivized.
+Doing your research on advisor fees beforehand can help you understand both what you’re paying and the incentives your advisor has.

 Tips for Finding a Financial Advisor

-- Before working with a financial advisor, you should ask them what kind of investment strategy they typically use to shape their clients’ financial plans.
-You might also want to know what kind of client they typically work with.
+- Before working with a financial advisor, ask what kind of investment strategies they typically use.
 Ideally, the advisor you choose should have at least some experience in dealing with the kind of challenges or issues you have when it comes to your finances.
-It’s also a good idea to check an advisor’s professional certifications and credentials to learn which specialty areas they have expertise in.
+It’s also a good idea to check an advisor’s professional certifications to learn which areas they have an expertise in.

 Photo credit: ©iStock.com/OlegGr, ©iStock.com/Stígur Már Karlsson /Heimsmyndir, ©iStock.com/Drazen Zigic